 And of course, the ability to test for those things too.

-But you know, um, I know it's hard.
+But, you know, I know it's hard.

 I know so many parents that have had special needs kids, one issue or another.

-That's what to me what is of value.
+That's what, to me, what is of value.

-And especially when there are a lot of choices, you know, we're very we're pretty sophisticated, actually, as a society, having figured out finally, we know how pregnancy occurs.
+And especially when there are a lot of choices, you know, we're very, we're pretty sophisticated, actually, as a society, having figured out, finally, we know how pregnancy occurs.

 And we do know that if you want to prevent a pregnancy, it really takes very little effort to do that.